Mathematics and Computer Science Master’s Degree

 In the compulsory elective part of the programme, students must acquire at least 78 credits.
 The compulsory elective part of the curriculum includes practical training phases, modules from core lecture courses, advanced lecture courses or seminars in the fields of mathematics and computer science; work performed as a course tutor or supervisor in problem-solving classes, language courses, soft-skills seminars, industrial work placements or internships, or departmental or university-related administrative duties.
 For further information, please consult the study regulations.

-Prof. Dr. Moritz Weber
+Prof. Dr. Peter Ochs

 Campus Saarbrücken